Mlada (Rimsky-Korsakov): Act 4

 Yaromir, at the Temple of Radegast, is shown by the spirits that Voyslava is guilty.
-She confesses her sin and he kills her.
-Morena, with whom Voyslava had made a compact, destroys the temple and the city of Rethra, but Yaromir is united with Mlada in heaven.
+She arrives and confesses her sin while saying it was her love for him to caused it; he kills her with his sword.
+With her last breath she calls on Morena, with whom Voyslava had made a compact, who destroys the temple and the city of Rethra with storms and an earthquake, but Yaromir is united with Mlada in heaven.